NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 The plane crash scenario emphasizes the importance of _first-responders_ in ensuring the safety of survivors.
 Without _first-responders_, when more civilians are _in-need_ rather than not, there will always be someone _in-need_ that cannot be brought to safety.
 In this case the presence of _drones_ allows to save some lives, but this is not enough to ensure the safety of all the survivors.
 When instead _first-responders_ are present, all the survivors can be saved and drones could be superfluous depending on the number of _first-responders_, their training level and moving policy.

-Since _drones_ are superfluous in this scenario _first_responders_ are not influenced by the failure of the drones sensors nor the probability of the _survivors_ to listen to the instructions, running the smc model yeld the same result that $N%_max$ = $N%$ = 100% independently from the probability parameters.
+Since _drones_ are superfluous in this scenario, _first-responders_ are not influenced by the failure of the drones sensors nor the probability of _survivors_ listening to instructions, therefore running the SMC model yields $N%_max$ = $N%$ = 100%.
 #figure(
     image("images/planeProb.png", width: 12cm),
     caption: [Probability of all survivors being safe after T_scs],